vmthunder/spec/thunder-boost_snapshot_with_cache.rst

 A compute node creates and uses VMT-snapshot in the following steps, the structure of which is depicted below.
-(i) Attach the remote original volume (through iSCSI) as a read-only volume (VolumeO).
+1. Attach the remote original volume (through iSCSI) as a read-only volume (VolumeO).
-(ii) Use local storage of the compute node as a (shared) cache of VolumeO.
+2. Use local storage of the compute node as a (shared) cache of VolumeO.
-(iii) Create a writable diff volume (VolumeU) for each VM to store the VM’s private data.
+3. Create a writable diff volume (VolumeU) for each VM to store the VM’s private data.
-(vi) Create VMT-snapshot (using the device mapper module) upon the cache and writable volume.
+4. Create VMT-snapshot (using Linux device mapper module) upon the cache and writable volume.
-(v) Boot up a VM on top of the snapshot.
+5. Boot up a VM on top of the snapshot.

 ````
 +-----------------------------------------+